-Why do professionals want to be a Big 4 partner?
+Why do professionals want know how to make partner at a Big 4 firm?

-The Director role may or may not be a dead end for your career
+The Director role – is it a dead end for your career?

 I have worked with the accountancy profession for more than a decade and seen the expected career progression of directors change, and sometimes change back again.
 The profession is in a quandary because it doesn’t know what to do with highly technical experts, who are immensely valuable to the firm, but not really suitable for partnership.
 Therefore, sometimes firms select from their senior managers and only promote to director if they feel there is partnership potential.

 On the other hand, some firms leapfrog the director stage and promote from senior manager to partner, leaving the director role for the technical experts.This is an approach KPMG has taken in the past, although now they are using director for potential partners again.